top of page

 Where: River Lee Country Park, Fishers Green.
 Meet at Fishers Green car park, Stubbins Hall

-Lane, Waltham Abbey EN9 2EF (parking charges apply)
+Lane, Waltham Abbey, EN9 2EF (parking charges apply)

 Cost: FREE